unman/3isec-tor/README.md

 ## Warning + Disclaimer

-1. Qubes TorVM is produced independently from the Tor(R) anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.
+1. TorVM is produced independently from the Tor(R) anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.

-2. Qubes TorVM is not a magic anonymizing solution.
+2. TorVM is not a magic anonymizing solution.
 Protecting your identity requires a change in behavior.
 Read the "Protecting Anonymity" section below.

-3. Traffic originating from the TorVM itself **IS NOT** routed through Tor.
+3. NO traffic originating from the TorVM is allowed, except traffic running under the Tor user.
+NO traffic is forwarded through the TorVM.

-   This includes system updates to the TorVM.
-Only traffic from VMs using TorVM as their NetVM is torified.
+4. A TorVM using 3isec-tor does not provide a firewall.
+If you want to use the Qubes firewall then make torvm its netvm.
+   You **must** use 3isec-fw on the firewall.
+The Qubes firewall uses MASQUERADE, so that all attached qubes will appear to use the same IP address, and will thus share circuits.
+This is almost certainly not what you want.

 Installation
 ============